Psarmmiey/my-learning-journal-task/README.md

 ## Email Verification
 For the sake of simplicity, I have disabled email verification in the application.
 However, enabling email verification is a common practice in web applications to ensure that users provide a valid email address and to prevent spam or abuse.
 When email verification is enabled, users are required to verify their email address by clicking on a link sent to their email before they can access certain features of the application.

+## Features to Add
+- Role-based Access Control: Implement role-based access control to restrict certain actions based on user roles.
+For example, only administrators should be able to delete journal entries or manage user accounts.
+- Search Functionality: Add a search feature to allow users to search for journal entries by title, body, or tags.
+This can help users quickly find entries based on specific keywords or topics.
+- Tagging System: Implement a tagging system to allow users to categorize journal entries with tags.
+This can help users organize their entries and find related content more easily.
+- Markdown Support: Add support for Markdown formatting in journal entries to allow users to format text, add links, and embed images.
+Markdown is a popular lightweight markup language that is easy to read and write.
+- Commenting System: Implement a commenting system to allow users to leave comments on journal entries.
+This can facilitate discussions, feedback, and engagement among users.
+- Notifications: Add a notification system to alert users about new comments, likes, or mentions in their journal entries.
+Notifications can help users stay informed and engaged with the application.
+- Export/Import Functionality: Implement export and import functionality to allow users to export their journal entries to a file or import entries from an external source.
+This can help users back up their data or migrate to other platforms.
+- Dark Mode: Add a dark mode theme option to provide users with a choice of light or dark color schemes.
+Dark mode can reduce eye strain and improve readability in low-light environments.

 ## Conclusion
 My Learning Journal is a simple and intuitive web application that allows users to create and manage journal entries.
 The application provides a user-friendly interface for users to register an account, log in, and start creating journal entries with a title, body, excerpt, and cover photo.
 Users can draft entries, publish them, and view a list of all published entries.
 The application is built using Laravel, Vue.js, Tailwind CSS, and Inertia.js, and it is deployed on an AWS EC2 instance using Laravel Forge.
 The deployment process is automated using GitHub Actions, which triggers a deployment whenever changes are pushed to the `main` branch of the repository.
 My Learning Journal is a showcase of modern web development practices and technologies, and it provides a solid foundation for building more complex web applications in the future.